 The Perfect Hard Boiled Egg

-I had heard about people boiling the water first and then adding the eggs so I thought I would give that a try.
-Every time before I have just put the eggs in the water and let it boil.
-And that never worked!
+I had heard about people boiling the water first and then adding the eggs, so I thought I would give that a try.
+Every time before, I have just put the eggs in the water and let it boil—and that has never worked!

 Perfect Hard Boiled Eggs